Zenin0/Glipper_Scripts/Windows/Credentials/BrowserData/README.md

-# WLAN Windows Password - BadUSB ✅
+# Browser Data - BadUSB ✅

 A script used to stole target browser data & history.